 Raindance Organic Farm Finds a New Home!

 Our family lived in town for the last decade, but we are very grateful to share that in 2018 we purchased a farm just north of Ann Arbor!
 We are hard at work with holistic farm design, conservation work, crop planning, market applications, and CSA planning.
 This 10 acre property, five miles north of Ann Arbor (and only a 12 minute drive from Kerrytown!), is our new home.
 We're also pleased to be leasing 8 acres of adjacent land from a neighbor.
-We'll cure this summer's garlic harvest in the big red dairy barn, and our 2018 flower fields and market garden will find their home nearby.
-Children will scout for frogs and turtles in the pond and splash in the creek.
-Look out for chicks cheeping in the hen house!
+We cure our summer's garlic harvest in a historic red dairy barn, and we raise scores of vegetables and cut flowers in the surrounding fields.
+Children scout for frogs in the creek and climb the compost pile.
+Look out for chicks cheeping in the hen house in the spring!

 -Kristen & Adam Muehlhauser